 Chocolate drink, Cacaolat, Barcelona, Spain.
 Anything better than chocolate?
 Melted chocolate!
 Copyright © 2022 Terence Carter / Grantourismo.
 All Rights Reserved.

-This post may contain paid links.
-If you make a purchase through links on our site, we may earn a commission.
+This post may contain affiliate links.
+If you make a purchase through links, we may earn a commission.

-Most people have a vague idea that it was the Spanish returning from their ‘expeditions’ to the New World who brought cocoa to Europe.
-In fact, it was Hernando Cortez who brought the brown gold back with him from Mexico in 1519 and started the first plantation, presenting the first chocolate to the King of Spain in 1528 apparently.
+Most people have a vague idea that it was the Spanish returning from their ‘expeditions’ to the New World who brought cacao to Europe.
+In fact, it was Hernando Cortez who brought the brown gold back with him from Mexico in 1519 and started the first cacao plantation, presenting the first chocolate to the King of Spain in 1528 apparently.

-It was also in Barcelona where the first chocolate was made by machine, but, somewhat ironically, Barcelona now produces some of the finest handmade artisanal chocolate in the world, renowned for daring use of flavours, from wasabi to red peppercorn.
-Xocoa is my favourite producer of wild chocolate bars; see my Barcelona Take-Homes post for details.
+It was in Barcelona where the first chocolate was made by machine, but, somewhat ironically, Barcelona now produces some of the finest handmade artisanal chocolate in the world, renowned for daring use of flavours, from wasabi to red peppercorn.

-Traditionally, the locals have also drunk the stuff, often for breakfast, and generally with churros.
+Traditionally, Barcelona’s locals have drank hot chocolate for breakfast and generally with churros.
 Although we’ve noticed far fewer locals dipping their churros into the thick hot dark drinking chocolate this trip than we have in the past.
-These days, most seem to prefer to sip a café con leche or cortado, even in the chilly winter – habits are changing I guess.

-Every café has a ‘chocolate con churros’ sign on their window, but you shouldn’t try it at any café.
-At some you’ll get little more than a Swiss-style hot chocolate and that’s not what it is.
-Many people recommend Gelateria Xocolateria (also an ice-creamery), Granja Dulcinea (a café-bar in the Barri Gotic dating to 1930, once frequented by Dali), Fargas (a chocolate shop-cum-café which opened in 1937) and Cacao Sampaka (also a creative chocolate maker).
+Some of the cafés that Barcelona locals recommended to us to try their hot drinking chocolate included Gelateria Xocolateria (also an ice-creamery), Granja Dulcinea (a café-bar in the Barri Gotic dating to 1930, once frequented by Dali), Fargas (a chocolate shop-cum-café which opened in 1937) and Cacao Sampaka (also a creative artisanal chocolate maker).

 Granja Viader